EXPOSING THE REALITY OF IRAN’S DRUG ABUSE CRISIS

 A hard-hitting new SAT-7 PARS documentary reveals the true human cost of Iran’s escalating drug addiction problem.
 Focusing mainly on methamphetamine abuse, Crystal Death includes moving personal stories and shows that even in the depths of addiction, hope can always be found in Jesus.

-“I used to live, and lived to use,” said Davoud, who bravely shared his testimony on Crystal Death, which will air this month.
+“I used to live, and lived to use,” said Davoud, who bravely shared his testimony on Crystal Death.
 From his first experience of drug use to his worst moments, when he came within an inch from his life many times, Davoud’s story gives a raw insight to the mind of a person struggling with drug addiction.

 A MESSAGE OF GOD’S HOPE